microsoft/generative-ai-for-beginners/02-exploring-and-comparing-different-llms/README.md

 There are several approaches a business can use to get the results they need from an LLM, you can select different types of models with different degrees of training

 deploy an LLM in production, with different levels of complexity, cost, and quality.
-Here's some different approaches:
+Here are some different approaches:

 - **Prompt engineering with context**.
 The idea is to provide enough context when you prompt to ensure you get the responses you need.

 - **Retrieval Augmented Generation, RAG**.
-Your data might exist in a database or web endpoint for example, to ensure this data, or a subset of it, is included at the time of prompting, you can fetch the relevant data and make that part of the users prompt.
+Your data might exist in a database or web endpoint for example, to ensure this data, or a subset of it, is included at the time of prompting, you can fetch the relevant data and make that part of the user's prompt.

 - **Fine-tuned model**.
 Here, you trained the model further on your own data which leads to the model being more exact and responsive to your needs but might be costly.